santhosh-tekuri/picker.nvim/README.md

    - for example: `!%e` to fitler items without file extension

 ### stickyness:
+- without colon after mod, all following terms target the same mod
 - non boolean mods become sticky if there is no search term
-- sticky means all following search terms use the the mods target

 for example `%h /abc/ def/$` filters all items are are in directory `def` any where inside directory `abc`